Dynamic Occupancy Groups

 Note

-Regardless of whether the occupancy_format is static or dynamic, the output format will always follow the described structure.
-When using a static structure, a group object with a predefined identifier is created.
+Regardless of whether the occupancy is defined or not, the output format will always follow the described structure.

 Conclusion

-The dynamic occupancy feature enhances CAiMIRA's flexibility to apply different groups to the occupants in the event, allowing for a more detailed and accurate assessment of risk.
+The dynamic occupancy feature enhances CAiMIRA's flexibility by allowing to define different occupancy groups in a certain event, leading to a more detailed and accurate risk assessment in heterogenous environments.

 For examples on how to extend and use the REST API, see REST API.